 What Causes the Main Sewer Line To Clog in Cleveland, Ohio?

-As your trusted source for sewer repair in Cleveland, OH, Formica Plumbing and Sewer Co. is happy to show you the ropes.
-Learn the primary reasons for sewer clogs below and tips for how to avoid them.
+As your local source for sewer repair in Cleveland, OH, Formica Plumbing and Sewer Co. is here to walk you through the primary causes of sewer clogs and what proactive steps can help protect your home.

 How Can You Tell Your Main Sewer Line Is Blocked?